 Transformations of Iranian society

-Reasons for welcoming white marriage
+Reasons for welcoming white marriage in Iran

 Attitudes of men and women toward this type of marriage